datasulis/air-quality-report/README.md

 ## Generating a Report

-The initial London Road report can be generated entirely from the openair package which supports importing data directly from the DEFRA AURN data archive:
+The initial report uses data from a site on [London Road](http://uk-air.defra.gov.uk/networks/site-info?uka_id=UKA00306).
+This report can be generated entirely from the openair package which provides [a function](http://www.inside-r.org/packages/cran/openair/docs/importAURN) for importing data directly from [the DEFRA AURN data archive](http://uk-air.defra.gov.uk/data/).

+The report accepts three parameters: the path to the directory where the output should be generated and the start and end year for the report.
+The AURN archive contains data from 1997 (part year) through to 2013.

+Example:

 ```
 Rscript londonRoadReport.R /path/to/directory/ 2010 2013